Adult Literacy Programs

 2. Group Learning

 Action Read offers a variety of groups that focus on improving reading, writing and numeracy for learners who are at basic and intermediate literacy levels.
 We offer short-term and ongoing groups.
-There are usually no more than 10 people in each group.
+There are usually no more than 10-12 people per group.

-Ongoing groups include Book Club, Reading and Writing, Creative Writing (with an Indigenous lens), Computer groups, and three GED groups offered at different times throughout the week.
+Ongoing groups include Creative Writing (with an Indigenous lens), Computer groups, and three academic math and English groups offered at different times throughout the week.
 We also offer Modular short term courses on various employment topics.

 3. Computer Learning